 Currently, only 23 percent believe the information provided in Managing Risk is sufficiently complete.
 This number has hardly changed since 2000.
 The EY Global Information Security Survey shows that just 15% of organizations reported that their Information Security reports met the expectation.

-Cyber security KPI (Key Performance Indicators) are important metrics used to measure the effectiveness of your cybersecurity program.
-Examples of these KPI’s include the number of successful network breaches, virus detections, system failures, and data leakage.
-Additionally, other security efforts such as authentication processes and incident response time are also metrics taken into consideration when assessing information security kpi businesses’ security performance.
+Additionally, other security efforts such as authentication processes and incident response time are also critical metrics to taken into consideration when assessing information security kpi businesses’ security performance.
 With its help, you can easily track the progress of your cybersecurity program and analyze if it is achieving desired results or not.

-As technology advances, cybercrime evolves with it.
-Businesses and organizations of all sizes are at risk for cyberattacks, which can cause serious financial damage.
 It is important to know the key risk indicators to protect your company from these threats.
-This article will explore several examples of such indicators.
+This article will explore several examples of such a cybersecurity key risk indicators below.
 Stay safe online!

 What are Key Risk Indicators?

-Key Risk Indicators predict undesirable events which negatively impact businesses.
-Companies can quantify risk by using KRIs and monitoring them proactively.
+Companies can quantify cybersecurity key risk, by using KRIs and monitoring them proactively.
 This gives visibility into the risk control environment for organizations.
 Key risk indicators manage cyber risk.

 How many KRI organizations are necessary does not matter.
-Chief information security officers should note the amount and nature of the key risk identified, the available data needed for the KRIs, the costs of obtaining the data and the target audience.
+Chief information security officers should note the amount and nature of the attack surface, key risk identified, the available data needed for the KRIs, the costs of obtaining the data and the target audience.

 Purpose of KRI